usnistgov/ndn-dpdk/app/fwdp/README.md

 ### Data Structure Usage

 All FwFwd threads have read-only access to a shared [FIB](../../container/fib) replica on the same NUMA socket.
+Each FwFwd thread has read-write access to a `FibEntryDyn` struct associated with each FIB entry.

 Each FwFwd has a private partition of [PIT and CS](../../container/pcct).
 An outgoing Interest from a FwFwd must carry the identifier of this FwFwd as the first 8 bits of its PIT token, so that returning Data or Nack can be dispatched to the same FwFwd and thus use the same PIT-CS partition.